squirrelnest/levelheaded/README.md

 # levelheaded
 Review site of restaurant tables around the world.
-We measure table quality by how wobbly they are.
+How wobbly was that table?
+Mobile app with wobble-meter coming soon.